top of page

 2. Key learning outcomes

-This is a field class, with an ecosystem approach.
-Class will be three and one half hours (in the afternoon) once a week.
-Students will learn in the field, emphasizing direct experiencing: looking, feeling, touching, planting and weeding, all in a small group setting.
-Fieldwork will be supplemented by weekly readings.
+This is a field seminar, with an ecosystem approach.
+Seminars will last four hours (in the afternoon) every other week.
+Students will learn in the field, emphasizing direct experience: looking, feeling, touching, planting and weeding, all in a small group setting.
+Fieldwork will be anchored by weekly readings.

 -Water